arnab333/golang-app-invite-service/README.md

-# Golang Invite Only Sevice
+# Golang Invite Only Service

 - Users will only able to login if they have the invitation code
 - For database `MySQL` has been used